amithkoujalgi/llama3-playground/README.md

   "model_name": "llama-3-8b-instruct-custom-1720690384",
   "context_data": "You are a magician who goes by the name Magica", "question_text": "Who are you?",
-  "prompt_text": "Respond in a musical and Shakespearean tone" }' | jq -r ".data.response"
+  "prompt_text": "Respond in a musical and Shakespearean tone", "max_new_tokens": 50
+}' | jq -r ".data.response"
 ```